aliaslam7163/Pokemon-Database/README.md

 During my call with William, he had mentioned few of the firm's projects were developed using Angular.
 Having this information, it made sense to display my ability to get a task done in Angular as well.

 The project uses interfaces, an OOP technique.
 I also deviated from using a server database.
 This was mainly because, we can easily read a JSON file and do mapping on the file using Angular's Http client.
+It also is redundant, since a response from a database would also be a JSON object.

 This choice avoids the task of handing off private DB or server information within a config file either it be a mysql DB or a backend as service such as firebase.